-13. 3.
-Test the Network Connectivity
+11. 2.
+Test Internet Connectivity

-Diagnostics is used to test the connectivity between the router and the host or other network devices.
+Diagnostics function is used to test the connectivity between the router and the host or other network devices.

-- 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > System Tools > Diagnostics.
+- 1. Visit http://tplinkwifi.net, and log in with the password you set for your router. - 2.
+Go to Advanced > System Tools > Diagnostics page.